ConservationMetrics/gc-docs/docs/reference/gc-toolkit/superset/user-roles.md

 - Cannot edit dashboards and charts that are not their own
 - Cannot add new data sources to the system

-*Best for: Data analysts, community coordinators, and active dashboard creators*
+*Best for: Community coordinators, data analyists, and active dashboard creators*

 ### 📖 Gamma
 **Read-only access with selective permissions**